Home Articles FAQ Site Map

 First of all, this issue only comes up if you had a future-payment contingency contract for that judgment.
 If you bought the judgment for cash upfront, there is no need to share anything recovered from that judgment (except with the taxman).

-With any cash upfront judgment sale, you take all the risks, and there are only two situations where you might contact the original judgment creditor:
+With any cash upfront judgment sale, the buyer usually takes all the risks, and there are only two situations where you might contact the original judgment creditor:

 2) A motion to vacate a default judgment.
 Everything depends on the circumstances of the proof(s) of service.
 The original judgment creditor might know how to contact the former process server(s), so you can ask them to be a witness at the hearing, etc.

-Again, with a cash upfront judgment sale, you take all the risks.
-There is nothing that obligates the original judgment creditor in the two situations above, to help you; you might have to bribe them.
+Again, with a cash upfront judgment sale, the buyer take all the risks.
+There is nothing that obligates the original judgment creditor in the two situations above, to help the buyer; and you might have to bribe them to cooperate.
 Other than the two situations above, there is never any reason to contact the original judgment creditor after a cash upfront judgment sale has been completed.